Azure/Industrial-IoT/docs/opc-publisher/publisher-commandline.md

                                activity (session timeout) to request from the OPC server at session creation.
                                Default: `not set`.
+      --rd, --reconnectdelay, --ReconnectRetryDelay=VALUE
+                             Amount of time in seconds to wait between client reconnecting to the server to reastablish
+                               connectivity.
+                               Set to 0 to disable reconnect handling and instead recreate the session when required.
+                               Default: `5` (5 seconds).
       --otl, --opctokenlifetime, --SecurityTokenLifetime=VALUE
                              OPC UA Stack Transport Secure Channel - Security token lifetime in milliseconds.